casethebase/LIRI/README.md

 LIRI is a CLI node app which performs tasks such as searching databases using APIs and logging out the results.

+A video demonstration of the node app can be found here: https://drive.google.com/file/d/1Djm-p-Si5-4v4sNjY4bjQLLLtw862WIn/view

 LIRI uses the following node packages:

 * Twitter